ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/server-side-model-high-frequency/index.md

 - The property `asyncTransactionWaitMillis = 4000`.
 This makes the grid wait 4 seconds before applying Async Transactions.

 - Clicking **Add** will apply the Transaction asynchronously.
-The grid will wait for 4 seconds before adding teh row to the grid.
+The grid will wait for 4 seconds before adding the row to the grid.
 Any other rows added during this two seconds (eg if the button is clicked multiple times before 4 seconds have expired) then all rows will be added together at the end of the 4 second wait.

 - Clicking **Flush** will apply all waiting Transactions.